-Homework is considered practice in grades K-5; therefore, it is reflected in the Work Habits grade.
 Homework should be considered in reporting a student's progress to parents; however, in grades 6-12 homework should not exceed fifteen percent (15%) of a student's academic grade for a marking period.
 To evaluate the effectiveness of a homework assignment, the following questions might be applied:

-- Does the student possess the skills needed to complete the assignment? - Does the assignment extend and enrich class work? - Does the assignment meet a real need in the student's learning experience? - Does the student clearly understand the purpose of the assignment? - Can the assignment be completed within the suggested time limits?

-Do some assignments provide opportunities for the development of initiative, creativity, and responsibility?
+- Does the student possess the skills needed to complete the assignment? - Does the assignment extend and enrich class work? - Does the assignment meet a real need in the student's learning experience? - Does the student clearly understand the purpose of the assignment? - Can the assignment be completed within the suggested time limits? - Do some assignments provide opportunities for the development of initiative, creativity, and responsibility?